Hrajz/Snake-Game/README.md

 # Snake-Game
-A simple snake game made with vannila javascript with fully respomsive design.
+A simple snake game made with vannila javascript with fully responsive design.